Alfresco/docs-alfresco/process-automation/latest/model/connectors/docusign.md

 title: DocuSign connector
 ---

 The DocuSign connector is used to send documents via email to be digitally signed.
 The process flow waits for a document to be signed before continuing with the process.
 The signed document is saved to the Content Services repository.
+Multiple signers is supported, which means more than one name, email address and signature, can be used.

 > **Important**: The DocuSign connector requires a [DocuSign](https://www.docusign.com/){:target="_blank"} account to handle document signing.
 This account is separate to the Alfresco hosted environment and should be created and managed by customers.